-Following these best practices will help you to find the right outsourcing partner, but it will also help you in building a competitive advantage.
+Following these best practices will not only allow you to find the right outsourcing partner but will also help you build a competitive advantage.

 1. Define a clear scope of work